Damjana2803/flet-library/README.md

 # Flet Athena

-Application built in [Flet](https://flet.dev) where students can schedule study meetups in Serbian language.
+Application built in [Flet](https://flet.dev) where students can schedule study meetups in the Serbian language.

 ### How to run?